Anna Weinberg, Ph.D.

 Jamie Borenstein-Laurie (graduate student, Clinical Psychology, Concordia University)

-Emma Stewart (graduate student, Neuroscience, University of Western Ontario)
+Emma Stewart (graduate student, Clinical Psychology, University of Western Ontario)

 Insub Kim (graduate student, Stanford University)